limiy1/dockerlearn/README.md

 ## Dockerfile
 A script to build a container
+docker build .

 ### Keywords:
 CMD: Default command to run just after a container has started.
 (Can be overridden by docker run)